zie87/wth_woth/doc/manual/manual.md

 Players assemble decks and duel, either against each other or the AI.
 Winning duels unlocks new cards and rewards the player with credits, which can be spent at the shop.
 There are a number of hidden secrets to unlock, as well.
 Work hard and something good will happen!

 Wagic is continously being updated with new cards and new code.
 For the latest news, be sure to visit [http://www.wololo.net/wagic](http://www.wololo.net/wagic).
-The forum (at [http://www.wololo.net/forum](http://www.wololo.net/forum)) is the central hub for game customization, while up-to-the-minute copies of the code can be checked out from SVN at the google code project page [http://code.google.com/p/wagic](http://code.google.com/p/wagic)
+The forum (at [http://www.wololo.net/forum](http://www.wololo.net/forum)) is the central hub for game customization, while up-to-the-minute copies of the code can be checked out from Github at the project page [https://github.com/zie87/wth_woth](https://github.com/zie87/wth_woth)

 # Setting up